ValleyAgriculturalSoftware/VAS-Support/_posts/recipes/2014-02-26-adding-a-recipe.markdown

 7. Enter a quantity amount (either AF or DM).

-	<div class="alert alert-warning"><strong>Warning:</strong> The "recipe quantity" (AF Qty or DM Qty) does NOT drive the amount of feed targeted to a pen.
+	{% infoblock danger The "recipe quantity" (AF Qty or DM Qty) does NOT drive the amount of feed targeted to a pen.
 To modify targeted intake amounts for a pen, change the feeding quantity via the Pens tab.
-For more information, refer to the “Adding Feeding(s) to an Existing Pen” section of this manual.</div>
+For more information, refer to the “Adding Feeding(s) to an Existing Pen” section of this manual. %}

 8. Modify the other fields if desired (optional).